fdlm/rtHMM/README.md

 rtHMM - Real-Time Hidden Markov Models
 ======================================

-rtHMM is a header-only C++ library for real-time inference using Hidden Markov Models.
+rtHMM is a C++ library for real-time inference using Hidden Markov Models.
 Although not finished yet, the API should be fairly stable by now.
 The library provides inference algorithms for HMMs with continuous as well as discrete, possibly multidimensional, observation distributions.
 A limited